OrgVue/dsl-sandbox/readme.md

 and `dslsandbox` would be visible.

 ## TODOs
+- add more realistic example
-- add an option for more plugins, such as ES2015
+- add an option to concat plugins, such as ES2015